NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A CTX stereo pair will be used which has quite noticeable jitter.
-See :numref:`jitter_multiple_images` for a discussion of multiple images.
+See :numref:`jitter_multiple_images` for a discussion of multiple images,
+and a similar example for KaguyaTC in :numref:`jitter_kaguya`.

 Input images
 ^^^^^^^^^^^^